nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 1. The program prompts the user for further inputs.

 1. The user enters `help`, and the program displays the help message.
+Since this command does not modify the data, the external file remains unchanged.

 1. The user enters `addmod CS1010 10`,
 and the program adds the new module correspondingly.

-1. Since this is a valid command which modifies the data, the `Storage` object appends `addmod CS1010 10` to the external file.
+Since this is a valid command which modifies the data, the `Storage` object appends `addmod CS1010 10` to the external file.

+1. The user enters `exit`, and the program terminates.

 ##### Second Use
 The same user starts the application again (on the same device as the first use).

+1. `ModTracker` creates a new `Storage` object with the same specified file path at `data/modtracker.txt`.

+1. The `Storage` object checks that the file at `data/modtracker.txt` exists, and reads the first line of the file to obtain the user's name.

+1. The `Storage` object passes the username to `ModTracker`, which calls `Ui` to greet the user.

+1. `ModTracker` then obtains the remaining lines in the file via `Storage`, and passes it to `Parser` to load the data into `ModuleList` and `TaskList`.

+1. The program prompts the user for further inputs, and it continues as per normal, with the data loaded.

+#### Design Considerations

+* **Alternative 1 (current choice)**: Saves the user input to the file
+    * Pros: Easy to implement as code from `Parser` can be reused
+    * Cons: Increases coupling as it depends on the `Parser` class to make sense of the data
+* **Alternative 2**: Parses input into a different format storing the different modules, time expected, time spent and tasks
+    * Pros: Independent of how `Parser` takes in user input
+    * Cons: Requires additional work to parse data into the required storage format

 ## Documentation, Logging, Testing, Configuration, Dev-Ops
 {Insert guides here for doc, testing etc}